hwdbk/synology-scripts/linked-collections/README.md

 Suppose you have a collection of movies in, say, `/volume/share/movies`.
 There may be any number of subdirectories and stucture below this.
 Now you want to create a cross-collection with genres and you assign Finder custom tags to a number of movies based on its genre, such as "Science
 Fiction", "Drama", "Art movie" and you want these genres to go in `/volume/share/movies/genres-`.
 Note the `-` at the end, because `genres-` is located inside the source tree `movies` and the `-` will prevent endless recursion.

-Then, the command `mk_tag_links_and_dirs /volume/share/movies /volume/share/movies/genres-` will create the directories `/volume/share/movies/genres-/Science Fiction`, `/volume/share/movies/genres-/Drama` and `/volume/share/movies/genres-/Art movie` as it discovers the movies tagged as such, and creates hard links to those movies inside the genre directory.
+Then, the command `mk_tag_links_and_dirs /volume/share/movies /volume/share/movies/genres-` will scan the movies, find the tags on those files and create the directories `/volume/share/movies/genres-/Science Fiction`, `/volume/share/movies/genres-/Drama` and `/volume/share/movies/genres-/Art movie` as it discovers the movies tagged as such, and creates hard links to those movies inside the genre directory.
 It even works with subgenres
-(subtags); for instance, when you tag a movie with "Science Fiction/Robot", the hard link will be created in `/volume/share/movies/genres-/Science Fiction/Robot`.
+(subtags); for instance, when you tag a movie with "Science Fiction/Robot", the hard link will appear in the directory created `/volume/share/movies/genres-/Science Fiction/Robot`.
-The algorithm is self-managing: if you change tags (add, remove, rename), the links will be adjusted accordingly.
+The algorithm is self-managing: if you change tags (add, remove, rename), the links will be adjusted accordingly due to the cleanup mechanism in `cleanup_links`.

 ## Hard links